 Self-care also doesn’t mean indulging on whatever we fancy.
 Eating those sugary biscuits or drinking that bottle of wine may feel good in the short-term but can lead you to develop chronic, long-term health conditions.
 ‘Retail therapy’ is also widely popularised as a way to feel better, but spending excessive amounts of money can lead to financial worries so it might end up having the opposite effect.

-- Improves self-awareness – by paying attention to our needs we can sense when something isn’t right and act upon it.
+What are the benefits of practicing regular self-care?
+Improves your mood and helps you feel good Reduces stress and helps you feel more relaxed Helps you to feel more organised and in control so you feel less overwhelmed Helps to maintain good relationships with others Improves self-awareness – by paying attention to our needs we can sense when something isn’t right and act upon it.
 A good example of this is making a doctors appointment if we're feeling unwell.
+Here are some suggestions: Set aside some ‘me time’

 This could be for an hour or two each day, it could include watching your favourite film or TV series, doing some reading or practicing a hobby